-If you could look deeply into the abdominal core from the front of your body, the final layer of muscle attaching into the anterior portion of your lower back or lumbar spine is the Psoas Major, part of the hip flexor muscle group.
+As you look deeply into your abdominal core from the front, the final layer of muscle attached to your lower back or lumbar spine is the Psoas Major.

 Whilst deep tissue massage might give you some relief, stretching is the most effective way to relieve tightness in our hip flexors.
 By lengthening the fascia around the muscle, stretching will help correct some of the postural imbalance that is the source of aggravated strain in the lower back.

-If you need help releasing your tight hip flexor muscles, give us a shout.
-The Active Isolated Stretching technique we specialize in will give you fast and lasting results.
+If you need help releasing your tight psoas muscles, give us a shout.
+The Active Isolated Stretching technique we specialise in will give you fast and lasting results.